aaronlumsden/vizra-python/README.md

         return 0.0  # Too short or wrong
 ```

 Run training with `vizra train run train_agent`.
 Without a provider, it runs in placeholder mode.
-With VerifiersProvider, it performs real model weight updates using GRPO.
+With VerifiersProvider, it performs real model weight updates.

 ## 📁 Project Structure